Biodiversity net gain planning as easy as clicking a button.

 There’s been a 60% reduction in wildlife since the 1970s alone.

-But for some reason, land sustainability and biodiversity don’t get the attention they deserve when compared to climate change and carbon emissions.
+But for some reason, land sustainability and biodiversity don’t get the attention they deserve, compared to climate change and carbon emissions.

 The truth is, biodiversity is as important as climate change.
 Maybe more so.

-Life on earth is all connected.
-If one species dies it has a domino effect, and if the wrong species dies, that can get dangerous quickly.
-Loss of pollinators means loss of food sources.
+All life on earth is connected.
+If one species dies, it has a domino effect, and if the wrong species dies, that can get dangerous quickly.
+For example, the loss of pollinators means the loss of food sources.

 Biodiversity is defined as the variety of life on earth or a given habitat.

 BNG takes that and puts a good land steward spin on it.
-According to local government UK, “Biodiversity net gain (BNG) is an approach to development, and/or land management, that aims to leave the natural environment in a measurably better state than it was beforehand.”
+According to the Local Government Association, “Biodiversity net gain (BNG) is an approach to development, and/or land management, that aims to leave the natural environment in a measurably better state than it was beforehand.”

-If several housing developments go up in a region and it destroys the natural habitat, it can break the food chain causing a cascade of issues.
+If several housing developments go up in a region, and it destroys the natural habitat, it can break the food chain and cause a cascade of issues.

-Very simple concept, but it’s difficult to achieve because the world lacks a unified metric for biodiversity.
+It’s a very simple concept, but it’s difficult to achieve, because the world lacks a unified metric for biodiversity.

 Unlike carbon, which is easily quantified (if not easily measured), how do you measure life in a specific habitat, short of counting individual species?

 Not only that, but biodiversity improvements can take years to fully take hold.
 Just think about how long it can take a forest to fully mature.
-That means constantly going out and assessing a plot, looking for small changes in order to report progress.
+That means constantly going out and assessing a plot and looking for small changes in order to report progress.

-With the BNG efforts out of the UK, they’ve developed a biodiversity metric, based on a scorecard approach to assessing, measuring and improving your biodiversity net gain They cleverly call it biodiversity units.
+With the BNG efforts in the UK, they’ve developed a biodiversity metric.
+It’s based on a scorecard approach to assessing, measuring, and improving your biodiversity net gain.
+These are called “biodiversity units.”

-We did a deep dive into this measurement system and how to use it, but the basics are:
+We did a deep dive into this measurement system, (and created a legal FAQ) and how to use it, but the basics are:

 There are technologies available to help you better assess, measure, track, and report on your biodiversity net gain.
 Check out our guide to help you pick the best option for you.